-A new class label of worms with 226 VCE frames has been introduced in the training and validation dataset.
-VCE frames containing 95 ulcer VCE frames have also been added.
-The ulcer and worm VCE frames have been collected from three and three patients, respectively, from the department of gastroenterology, HNU, All India Institute of Medical Sciences Delhi, India and were utilized in the study conducted by Goel et al. \cite{goel2022dilated}.
+A new class label of worms with 226 VCE frames was introduced in the training and validation dataset.
+VCE frames containing 95 ulcer VCE frames were also added.
+The ulcer and worm VCE frames were collected from three different patients, respectively, from the department of gastroenterology, HNU, All India Institute of Medical Sciences, Delhi, India, and were also utilized in the study conducted by Goel et al. \cite{goel2022dilated}.

-All the frames were cropped and resized to $224\times224$.
+All the frames were cropped and resized to $224\times224$ pixel resolution.
 The frames were merged as per their source and class label folders and checked for discrepancies.
 Checks for discrepancies included that all VCE frames should be:

 \begin{itemize} \item Correctly labelled as per their class name and in the right source folder. \item Of $224\times224$ resolution and in .jpg format. \item Properly cropped from the four-side black boundaries. \item NOT have any patient information or annotation markings. \item NOT have multiple abnormalities. \item NOT have duplicates. \end{itemize}